Uitware/locreg/README.md

 #### Prerequisites
 For locreg to work properly, you must have Docker installed on your machine.
-And if you're going to use it to host containers in Azure cloud, you should have Azure CLI installed and authenticated also.
+Additionally, if you plan to use locreg with Azure, ensure that the Azure CLI is installed and authenticated

 #### Go install